Music streaming services (such as Spotify and Apple Music) have completely changed the way a huge number of us listen to music.

 So where you can, make sure you follow artists you like on your streaming service.
 Click “like” by songs you enjoy.
 And then make use of the playlists the services generate for you.
 Here is where you’ll find those gems that otherwise you may never have discovered.

-(Note we’re talking about the mainstream music services here, so in our list, that would be Tidal and Deezer – possibly you could include SoundCloud Go+ too.
-Beatport and Beatsource operate in a different way, and are not the best places to hang around listening to music, neither are they intended to be.)
+(Note we’re talking about the mainstream music services here, so in our list, that would be Tidal, Deezer and Amazon Music Unlimited – possibly you could include SoundCloud Go+ too.
+Beatport and Beatsource operate in a different way, and are not the best places to hang around listening to music, nor are they intended to be.)

-Like it or hate it, streaming services are here to stay.
+Whether you’re a fan or not, streaming services are here to stay.
 They are the new way that non-DJs enjoy music, and they’re now arriving at pace in the DJ world too.

 If you don’t have a streaming service subscription, there’s no excuse as a DJ – you ought to get one.
 In that case, it may make sense to get one that you can also use in your DJing platform, whether or not you currently think that is a good idea.

-If you do have one (Spotify or Apple Music, right?) and you want to give this a go, consider whether you may want to switch to Tidal or Deezer so you can use the same subscription for DJing.
+If you do have one (Spotify or Apple Music, right?) and you want to give this a go, consider whether you may want to switch to Tidal, Deezer or Amazon Music Unlimited so you can use the same subscription for DJing.

 You may also decide it is worth adding a DJ-specific platform such as Beatport or Beatsource, on top of your existing “mainstream” streaming provider.